How Much Does Professional Teeth Whitening Cost?

 Understanding Different Teeth Whitening Methods and Their Costs

-In-office teeth whitening is often the most expensive method of whitening available.
-Although expensive, in-office teeth whitening is applied and monitored by a dental professional, uses state-of-the art technology, and is the most effective in whitening your teeth by lightening your teeth approximately 5-8 shades in an hour.
+In-office teeth whitening is often the most expensive option available.
+Although expensive, in-office teeth whitening is applied and monitored by a dental professional, uses state-of-the-art technology, and is the most effective in whitening your teeth by lightening your teeth approximately 5-8 shades in an hour.
+A dentist may also use a shade guide to record your starting color and compare results after treatment, which helps make whitening outcomes more objective and easier to track.

 Professional In-Office Teeth Whitening